Hardened and Hardenable Metals Suitable for Making Armour

 Notes on the Ductility Needed for Armour

-Here is one rule of thumb that I've been working on for how ductile the steel in ACL armour should be.
+One rule of thumb that I've developed is for how ductile the steel used for full contact armoured combat sport armour should be.
 In my opinion the absolute minimum lab measured elongation for break for the material at the heat treatment that you are using should be 10%.
 Based on results seen with 4130 and 17-7ph stainles steel I'd recommend 11.5% for body and 13% for helmets.

 Basic Baseline Metals

 Relatively speaking it is very easy to shape cold, but has very poor corrosion resistance and a very low yield strength.
 The 2% yield strength is is 29ksi with an elongation before break of 39%.